urbit/developers.urbit.org/content/reference/glossary/moon.md

 +++
 title = "Moon"

 [extra]
 category = "arvo"

+[glossaryEntry.moon]
+name = "moon"
+symbol = ""
+usage = "arvo"
+desc = "A kind of ship on the Arvo network, issued by planets."

 +++

 A **moon** is a kind of [ship](/reference/glossary/ship) on the [Arvo](/reference/glossary/arvo) network.
 Moons